 We looked through the best of the best gourmet gift baskets, and this is what we found.

-Best Meat and Cheese: Lady & Larder XXL Cheese Board
+Best Meat and Cheese: Lady & Larder Medium Cheese Board

-Celebrities like Kristen Bell and Roxane Gay love Lady & Larder, as does the rest of the cheese-eating population of Los Angeles.
-Why?
+Celebrities like Kristen Bell and Roxane Gay love Lady & Larder, as does the rest of the cheese-eating population of Los Angeles—and for good reason.
 This woman-owned, family-run business takes some of the best cheese in the country and curates beautiful arrangements.
-The XXL Cheese Board is the grandest of options, featuring 5 pounds of lovingly made and selected cheese, charcuterie, preserves, crackers, and dried fruit and nuts.
-Expect favorites, such as Cowgirl Creamery Mt Tam and Point Reyes Bay Blue, plus under-the-radar options.
-It even comes with a stunning oak board and map for creating an artful display.
+The best-selling medium cheese board is packed with wonderful treats, including sliced prosciutto, roasted pistachios, dried cherries, and blue cheese.

 Best Coffee: Oakville Grocery Coffee On The Vineyard Gift Set